bictorv/chaosnet-bridge/README.md

 This program is a bridge between Chaosnet implementations.
 It supports different link layer implementations:
 - Chaos-over-Ethernet (protocol nr 0x0804, cf https://www.iana.org/assignments/ieee-802-numbers/ieee-802-numbers.xhtml)
-- Chaos-over-UDP (encapsulation used by the klh10/its pdp10 emulator, see https://its.victor.se/wiki/ch11)
+- Chaos-over-UDP (encapsulation used by e.g. the klh10/its pdp10 emulator, see https://its.victor.se/wiki/ch11)
 - Chaos-over-Unix-sockets (used by the usim CADR emulator, see http://www.unlambda.com/cadr/)
 - Chaos-over-TLS (see below)
 - Chaos-over-IP (using IP protocol 16, cf https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml)